nauhc/svg-canvas-webgl/README.md

-This app is created to compare the rendering performance of SVG vs. CANVAS vs. WEBGL(deck.gl).
+This app is created to compare the rendering performance between svg vs. Canvas vs. WebGL(deck.gl).

 ## Available Scripts